 Keep your young children occupied when the adults in the house want to watch football with a kid version of the game.
 Not everyone is an avid football fan, but almost everyone will enjoy playing the simplified version of table football.

-Paper or "flick" football is a game that is loosely based on the rules of American football, and is an entertaining table game that all ages will love.
-The object of the game is for two opponents to flick a paper football across a tabletop trying to have the ball hang off the edge of a table without falling.
+Paper or "flick" football is a game that is loosely based on the rules of American football, and it's an entertaining table game that all ages will love.
+The object of the game is for two opponents to flick a paper football across a tabletop to make a touchdown.
+A touchdown is when the ball hangs off the edge of the table without falling.
 After scoring a touchdown, the player gets to flick the paper football through the goal.

 - Hot glue gun

-Cut a Piece of Paper in Half
+For the Football: Cut a Piece of Paper in Half

-Tip: You will have better luck folding your football when using thinner paper, such as computer paper, rather than thicker paper sheets.
-Often when using thick paper, it becomes almost impossible to fold the paper in the last steps of the project.Continue to 3 of 15 below.
+You will have better luck folding your football when using thinner paper, such as computer or lined notebook paper, rather than thicker paper sheets.
+Often when using thick paper, it becomes almost impossible to fold the paper in the last steps of the project.

 Fold the Rectangle

-The First Horizontal Paper Fold
+Make the First Horizontal Paper Fold